llimos/azfn-express/README.md

 * `context` - this is the Azure Functions invocation context, used for logging and so on
 * `user` - if using Azure authentication, this will be the user object, if there is one

 See the Express documentation for how to handle streaming requests and responses, if you wish to do so.
-You may also use the Express `send` method, or any other Express funcionality.
+You may also use the Express `send` method, or any other Express functionality.